High Adventure Beamer 3 Light

 The braked opening configuration automatically includes another important effect: what is known as 'downplaning' is effectively prevented.
 This scissoring problem happens when paraglider and reserve (round canopies too) both develop forward speed while pulling against each other, and both head straight downwards.
 This raises the sink speed markedly, and the risk of injury dramatically.
 The Beamer 3's pre-braking and its large area oppose this: the braked Rogallo surface refuses to be accelerated in this way.

-Steering and flying forwards - the Beamer's speciality!
+4. Steering and gliding - the Beamer's speciality!

 Paraglider under tow: In real-life reserve-throwing situations the paraglider can become a massive problem.
 In many cases the paraglider is already collapsed, both during and after reserve opening, and therefore prevented from flying.
 Here the Beamer 3 light descent is a pure pleasure.
 The canopy reacts immediately to steering commands and sinks at its slowest rate.
 When the reserve is thrown while the paraglider is flying normally, such as during SIV training, the descent characteristics of both Rogallo and round reserve can be affected.
 If the paraglider reopens itself during a reserve descent it can easily be prevented from flying by B-stall, or reefing in.
 This will greatly improve steerability.
 Countless examples in practice confirm the problem-free behaviour of all Beamers in every possible situation.